Marker Logo

 Topics.
 This historical marker is listed in this topic list: Architecture.
 A significant historical year for this entry is 1895.

 Location.
 36° 58.546′ N, 122° 2.033′ W. Marker is in Santa Cruz, California, in Santa Cruz County.
-Marker can be reached from the intersection of Jordan Street and King Street, on the right when traveling south.
+It can be reached from the intersection of Jordan Street and King Street, on the right when traveling south.
 The marker is mounted on the front porch.
 Touch for map.
 Marker is at or near this postal address: 204 King Street, Santa Cruz CA 95060, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Georgiana Bruce Kirby (within shouting distance of this marker); John L./Susan Notley House (within shouting distance of this marker); Colonial Revival Style (about 300 feet away, measured in a direct line); Favorman Home (about 400 feet away); Albion Paris Swanton House (about 400 feet away); Perry House (about 500 feet away); Gordon Family Home (about 500 feet away); The Terry House (about 700 feet away).
+At least 8 other markers are within walking distance of this marker: Georgiana Bruce Kirby (within shouting distance of this marker); John L./Susan Notley House (within shouting distance of this marker); Colonial Revival Style (about 300 feet away, measured in a direct line); Favorman Home (about 400 feet away); Albion Paris Swanton House (about 400 feet away); Perry House (about 500 feet away); Gordon Family Home (about 500 feet away); The Terry House (about 700 feet away).
 Touch for a list and map of all markers in Santa Cruz.

 Paid Advertisement